-Log in to Office 365 using the account of an authorized administrator.
+Log in to Office 365 using a Global Administrator account.
 You will then be prompted to grant the application the permissions listed on the dialog box; they allow Promodag Reports to collect data from the mailboxes and send messages using SMTP.
 Click on Accept.
 Mission accomplished.

 Once this simple operation is done, you will be able to use all the reports of the Mailbox Content and Public Folder Content categories on your Exchange Online hosted mailboxes with the level of security guaranteed by Modern authentication.

 If for any reason you need to revoke this permission, simply log into Azure AD and delete Promodag Reports from the list of Enterprise applications.

 Try Promodag Reports Free for 45 Days